Hold your head up.

 How often do you look at yourself in the mirror and think that you are the marvelous work of God’s Hands?
 Don’t linger before the mirror, staring at the things you don’t like about your looks.
 You are the very design God intended when He formed you.
 Praise God that you are wonderfully made.
 You are not just amazing, but fearfully made; be awestruck by who you are.
-Let your soul know fully well that you are marvelous, wonderful and a work of praise to your Maker.
+Let your soul know full well that you are marvelous, wonderful, and a masterpiece of praise to your Maker.

 If we think of all the times we have fallen short of expectations, we would have a dim view of ourselves.
 If we are in Christ, we are God’s chosen, warts-and-all, so that He does a marvelous work in us.
 He will use us to show forth His Power, if we are willing to put aside our abilities for His.
 Regardless of what others may think of us, we can live our faith boldly by not denying our identity in Christ.
 Our confidence is in the One Who dwells in us.
 We are a wonderful and fearful work of God’s marvelous design.
 If we are accepted in The Son of God, we have been approved and qualified for God’s Purpose.
 We belong to the household of God, and we will not be put to shame.
 He will see to it that He equips us with the right character and resources to do His Will.
 Therefore, boast in Christ alone.